gamerdudejake/dungeon/README.md

 # dungeon
 Simple text-based dungeon crawler.

-Please note, I still have to add the Sorceress and the other Monsters.
-This will be done later tonight.

 Methods you should know about:
   * DungeonCharacter.modifyHitPoints() - Accepts a positive or negative int.
                                           Make sure to use this for all damage/healing.